+Mass-Layoff Switchers: As a final identification check, we consider job switches triggered by a plausibly exogenous event: a mass layoff.
+A large literature on the effects of job displacement has used mass layoffs as a source of exogenous variation (e.g., Jacobson, LaLonde, and Sullivan 1993).
+Building on this literature, we implement our quasi-experimental approach in the sample of workers who switch firms following a mass layoff.
+The findings are presented in Figure 10.
 The figure plots earnings responses by income bin for the full sample of movers (Panel A) and for the sample of mass-layoff movers (Panel B).
-Mass-layoff movers are defined as workers who switch to a new firm, coming from a firm that reduced their workforce by at least 30% in the year of the switch.37 We find that the earnings responses to lower taxes are large even among mass-layoff movers.
+Mass-layoff movers are defined as workers who switch to a new firm, coming from a firm that reduced their workforce by at least 30% in the year of the switch.38 We find that the earnings responses to lower taxes are large even among mass-layoff movers.
 In fact, the responses are larger than in the full sample of movers.
-Hence, the large switcher elasticities documented above do not appear to be driven by selection into switching.38
+Hence, the large switcher elasticities documented above do not appear to be driven by selection into switching.39